mkolod/CarND-Advanced-Lane-Lines/writeup.md

 ![Corrected Camera Distortion][corrected_camera_distortion]

 Note that after the correction, the white car on the right is closer than in the undistorted image.
-This is reminiscent of the phenomenon described by warning signs on side mirrors: "Objects in mirror are closer than they appear."
+This is reminiscent of the phenomenon described by warning signs on side mirrors: [Objects in mirror are closer than they appear](https://en.wikipedia.org/wiki/Objects_in_mirror_are_closer_than_they_appear).

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.